emarsden/dash-mpd-rs/README.md

 - `native-tls` *(enabled by default)*: enables the native-tls feature on our `reqwest` dependency, to enable HTTPS requests using the platform's default TLS implementation.

-- `rustls-tls`: enable the `rustls-tls` feature on our `reqwest` dependency (use `rustls` instead of system-native TLS).
+- `rustls`: enable the `rustls` feature on our `reqwest` dependency (use `rustls` instead of system-native TLS).
 You may need to enable this (and build without `native-tls`) for static linking with the musl-libc target on Linux.
+For backward compatibility, the deprecated `rustls-tls` feature can be used as an alias for `rustls`.

 - `libav`: enables linking to ffmpeg as a library for muxing support (instead of calling out to mkvmerge, ffmpeg or vlc as a subprocess), via the `ac-ffmpeg` crate.